Argonaut5000/skullkraken-docs/docs/breeding/breeding.md

 * 1 Breeding Stone Token [Fertility|Shiny|Boost|Unique|Mutant|Dead]

+### You can breed with a partner!

+In this case each of you will need your own Skullkraken and your own Breeding Stone

+### Submitting a breeding request

+This can be done by using the `!$start_request` command in the bot channel in our discord.
+Note, that while submitting the request you be asked to choose a stone to use for the breeding.
+Be aware that this stone will be clawedback automatically from your wallet once the request is submitted.

 ### Other than the **Fertility Stone**, stones can be used to affect the resulting BB in may ways:
 - **Shiny Stone:** Shiny stones guarantee a "Shiny" background for the BB and will therefore make the resulting BB labeled "Shiny".
 Shiny BBs have some advatanges for Splicing and Kindergarten.